Chabox0712/wordlist-Zimbabwe/README.md

 # wordlist-Zimbabwe
-zimCyber Wordlists for commonly used passwords in zimbabwe
+zimCyber Wordlists for commonly used passwords in Zimbabwe both Shona and Ndebele